peterweissdk/wordpress-docker-compose/README.md

-# WPDC - Wordpress Docker Compose

-#### Easy Wordpress development with Docker and Docker Compose
+#### Wordpress development with Docker and Docker Compose for Raspberry Pi

+# Wordpress Docker Compose based of chrisbmatthews https://github.com/chrisbmatthews/wordpress-docker-compose

+This project has made small changes to chrisbmatthews work, to make wordpress run on a Raspberry Pi.
+It's tested to run on Raspberry Pi 3 & 4.

 ## Starting a new project